 Academic, Researcher & Author

-This introductory course by Dr. Ali Al-Halawani explores Islam as a “religion” as well as a comprehensive way of life.
+Islam is examined in this introductory course by Dr. Ali Al-Halawani as both a “religion” and a complete way of life.

-The course introduces the basics of Islam and its foundations by attempting to answer some questions, such as but not limited to:
+The course presents Islam’s fundamentals and its principles by seeking to respond to a number of questions, including but not limited to:

 Unit 1 – The Basics of Islam